Park Watch/Safety Concerns

 A Reminder to Pet Owners

 When visiting local parks with your pet, please remember that agency and city ordinances require dogs be leashed at all times.
-Dogs are not allowed at any time on athletic fields, playground areas, and jogging or bike paths.
+Dogs are not allowed at any athletic events including practices or in playground areas.
 The person in control of the pet is responsible for cleaning up the pet waste.